zzl200012/tae-primary-key-index/README.md

 Thanks to the fine-grained design, maintenance becomes easier, and memory consumption is controllable.
 So one last concern is performance, every time a request comes, we would iterate all segments until we **exactly** find the target or reach the end. "exactly" means once we get positive on a segment, we would dig into the underlying data and have a check whether it exists for real.
 Of course it would be super slow, so we have the following decisions:

 1. Use better "bloom filter" optimized for static data, since our bloom filters are all built for immutable data, to gain better performance with lower false positive rate.
+For more, see: [Binary Fuse Filter Evaluation](https://github.com/zzl200012/filterexp)
 1. Use carefully designed "zone map", which means it's not a simple zonemap, but a more fine-grained secondary index like structure (e.g. imprints index), in order to avoid exact I/Os as more as possible.
 1. In high-concurrency scenario, we can leverage such properties: (1) every segments are independent (2) inside a non-appendable segment/block, all fields are thread-safe since they are immutable, to build a query pipeline and boost our processing.